lmarkely/enron_fraud/README.md

 tune the parameters on the whole dataset (training and test set), which results in overfitting.
-The parameters were tuned using repeated nested cross validation, in which the data set are split into training, validation, and test set.
+The parameters were tuned using repeated nested cross validation, in which the data set are split into training, validation, and test sets.
 Training and validation sets are used by GridSearchCV to obtain the best parameters, and test set is used to test the generalization of the algorithm.
 This tuning is iterated over different splitting of training, validation, and test sets.